BOLL7708/desbot/README.md

    * Comes with a lot of support functions like name cleanup, text cleanup, custom nicks, word to audio replacement, a dictionary for word replacement.
 5. Connect to a range of accessory tools: to change SteamVR settings, capture SteamVR screenshots, detect running SteamVR games, send overlays into SteamVR, and more.
 6. Connect to OBS Studio using the 4.x Websocket plugin, to show/hide sources and filters, trigger screenshot capture.
-7. Write text labels to disk, as well as a range of settings for various functions.
+7. Write text labels to disk, as well modify a range of settings for various functions in the system.
 8. Send key presses to arbitrary applications using PHP to execute an AutoIT v3 component.
 9. Can pipe screenshots from both SteamVR and OBS to overlays and/or Discord.
 10. Can trigger custom URIs for applications, or load a URL in the background to trigger standard webhooks.